-Pain is one of the symptoms of anal fissure, especially when passing stools.
-During the passing of a stool, the pain is sharp, and then afterward there may be a longer deep burning sensation.
+Pain is one of the symptoms of anal fissures, especially when passing stools.
+The pain is sharp while passing a stool; afterward, there may be a more extended, deep burning sensation.
 Fear of pain may put some patients off going to the toilet, increasing their risk of constipation.

-If the person delays using the bathroom, this can make the pain and the tear worse, because the stools will be harder and larger.
+If the person delays using the bathroom, the pain and tear will worsen because the stools will be more complicated and extensive.
 Some people may experience sharp pain when they clean themselves with toilet paper.

 These anal fissure symptoms occur in the anal area.
 The sensation may be intermittent or persistent.

 Discomfort when urinating (less common).
 Some patients may urinate more frequently.

 - Blood on the outside surface of the stool

 - A visible crack or tear in the anus or anal canal

 Natural treatment for anal fissure